paprikka/obsidian-eleventy/README.md

 ### TODO

-- [ ] fix broken embeds in https://new.untested.sonnet.io/notes/My%20Bootleg%20T-shirts/
+- [ ] fix broken embeds in <https://new.untested.sonnet.io/notes/My%20Bootleg%20T-shirts/>
+- [ ] Broken embed in Midnight Ramen: [[poorly-drawn-mango-kubrick-stare.webp|his Kubrick stare]]
-- [ ] fix the internal link on this page https://new.untested.sonnet.io/notes/LLM-powered%20Tools%20I'm%20Actually%20Using/#11117c
+- [ ] fix the internal link on this page <https://new.untested.sonnet.io/notes/LLM-powered%20Tools%20I'm%20Actually%20Using/#11117c>
 - [ ] separate DEV and BUILD caches to speed up builds
   - [ ] running pnpm dev erases the .cache folder which means that the subsequent build will have to re-fetch all of the images
 - [ ] CF/Vercel images urls seem to be escaped and breaking import
   - [ ] e.g. src/notes/Abusing and reviewing Obsidian Publish.md (`&` becomes `&amp;`)
   - [x] twitter img